MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RetentionCompliancePolicy.md

 This parameter specifies the SharePoint Online sites to remove from the list of excluded sites when you use the value All for the SharePointLocation parameter.
 You identify the site by its URL value.

 You can enter multiple values separated by commas.
 If the values contain spaces or otherwise require quotation marks, use the following syntax: `"Value1","Value2",..."ValueN"`.

+> [!NOTE]
+> We recommend against using a piped Foreach-Object when adding or removing scope Locations : "Value1","Value2",..."ValueN" | Foreach-Object { Set-RetentionCompliancePolicy <PolicyId> -RemoveSharePointLocationException $_  }

 ```yaml
 Type: MultiValuedProperty